nanvel/blog/2017/04/ml.md

 Default: None (balanced_subsample)

+## Reinforcement learning

+Goal: Building systems that can adapt to their environments and learn from their experience.

+Reinforcement learning is learning how to map situations to actions so that maximize reward signal.

+Is not supervised learning, learns only by it's own interraction.

+Has to both exploit and explore.
+Exploit - use what it knows in order to obtain reward.
+Explore - find and use better actions in future.

+Subelements of a reinforcement learning system: a policy, a reward function, a value function, a model of the environment (optionally).

 ## Links

 [Machine Learning With Random Forests and Decision Trees](https://www.amazon.com/Machine-Learning-Random-Forests-Decision-ebook/dp/B01JBL8YVK) by Scott Hartshorn
 [In Depth: Parameter tuning for Random Forest](https://medium.com/@mohtedibf/in-depth-parameter-tuning-for-random-forest-d67bb7e920d)
+Reinforcement Learning by Richard S. Sutton and Andrew G. Barto